Dialog im Kamptal: History

-The Dialogue in Kamptal is founded and organized by Georgia Kazantzidu and Matthias Laurenz Gräff in the Art studio Gräff in Gars am Kamp.
+The Dialogue in Kamptal was founded by Georgia Kazantzidu and is organized by her and Matthias Laurenz Gräff in the Art studio Gräff/ House Kazantzidu in Gars am Kamp.
 The location was chosen to demonstrate the importance of Art in Europe politics and society such as the closeness to citizens.
 For both, the Greek-born Kazantzidu and Gräff, reasons for starting the dialogue are also the common European history, the philosophical and political values since the time of Ancient Greece, humanism and the resulting shared responsibility in society.

 The Dialog im Kamptal was launched on the occasion of the European Parliament elections in 2019 to inform citizens about Europe, to increase interest in the European Union, the history, values and tasks of Europe, and to act as a pro European initiator in the Kamptal and Waldviertel region.
 Subsequently, the platform advanced as a place for information and discourse in politics, diplomacy and intercultural exchange, which tries to explain and promote social issues, as well as a contribution to a better understanding of our society and its diversity, cooperation and exchange.